-Cyclobenzaprine is not currently scheduled under federal law and is therefore not considered a “controlled substance”.
+Cyclobenzaprine is not currently scheduled in the US under federal law and is therefore not considered a “controlled substance”.

-The Controlled Substance Act (CSA) was signed and placed into effect in 1970 by president Richard Nixon (who was one of the few presidents to actually be impeached and kicked out of office for being breaking the law and being a scumbag, by the way).
+The Controlled Substance Act (CSA) was signed and placed into effect in 1970 by president Richard Nixon (who was one of the few presidents to actually be impeached and kicked out of office, by the way).

 The point of the CSA was to organize substances (drugs) into 5 schedules, depending on their perceived medical use, abuse potential, and addiction potential.

 Schedule 1 is reserved for drugs with either no legitimate medical use or a high potential for abuse.
 This includes drugs like

 Shedule 5 is reserved for drugs like